 Action is taken by SOA personnel to cancel an audit previously initiated by the SOA.

 The SOA sends an M-DELETE request for the subscriptionAudit object to the NPAC SMS, requesting cancellation of an audit.
 If the audit was not initiated by the SOA requesting cancellation, then the request will be rejected with an accessDenied error.
+For the XML interface, ACNQ – AuditCancelRequest.

 The NPAC SMS issues an M-DELETE Response.
+For the XML interface, ACNR – AuditCancelReply.

 The NPAC SMS issues an M-EVENT-REPORT objectDeletion to the SOA.
+For the XML interface, N/A.

 The SOA issues an M-EVENT-REPORT Confirmation to the NPAC SMS.
+For the XML interface, N/A.

 The Audit Status is changed to enumeration 1-cancelled upon successful cancellation.